kurtosis-tech/kurtosis/docs/docs/concepts-reference/locators.md

 Only locators pointing to public GitHub repositories are currently allowed.
 :::

-### Package Restriction
+### Important Package Restriction
-Any Starlark script that wishes to use external resources must be a part of a [Kurtosis package][packages].
+If your Starlark script relies on resources of any kind (remote or local) then those resources *must* be part of a [Kurtosis package][packages].
+Resources can be other Starlark scripts or files.

 For example, suppose we had a [Kurtosis package][packages] like so: